By Will Stanton

 There is much about our natural world that still remains a mystery.
 One thing is for sure – these experiments give great credence to the notion that we are all bound together by the fabric of consciousness that makes up the entire universe.
 It is absolutely crucial that children are able to establish a conscious connection with nature if they are to learn to respond to environmental injustice with action instead of indifference.
 We need to completely change the way we educate our kids so that we can sustain life on our planet for many generations to come.

 Education Revolution dares to call it out for what it is.
-Throughout the book, Stanton tackles a wide range of controversial issues from the desperate need for critical thinking in our schools to the alienation of our brilliant minds.
+Throughout his book, Stanton tackles a wide range of controversial issues from the desperate need for critical thinking in our schools to the alienation of our brilliant minds.
 He takes a step outside the box and looks at what education is really doing to future generations of human beings, and takes a solutions-based approach to these problems and offers up an entirely new model for education which he calls The Six Dimension Model.

 The paradigm needs to change.
 Humanity must evolve…

-Previous articles by Will Stanton:
+Recommended articles by Will Stanton:

 - Self Discovery – The Key to Real Education